WillJames476/Project-Basic/README.md

 	2. Communication line application:
-		- manages all the permissions and accesses the user can have: can grant, and can add a user to access.
+		- manages all the permissions and accesses the user can have: can grant, revoke, delete, and can add a user to access.

 	3. Todolist application:
 		- manages all the task given to the user by